trezor/trezor-mcu/README.md

 `trezorctl -t udp` (for example, `trezorctl -t udp get_features`).

 If `trezorctl -t udp` appears to hang, make sure you have run `export TREZOR_TRANSPORT_V1=1`.

+If you have problems, make sure you are using python 3.
+Try `export PYTHON=python3` before running `script/cibuild`.